happypeter/happypeter.github.com/_posts/2010-9-8-kanas-suggetion.md

 Be it a forum or a comment area, have some place for people to comment on your ideas.
-[Github](http://www.github.com) founder once said on his own [site](http://tom.preston-werner.com/), (I forget which post these words are on), that he had long been posting his ideas on web, and the feedbacks turned out to be invaluable.
+[Github](http://www.github.com) founder once said on his own [site](http://tom.preston-werner.com/), (I forget which post these words are on), that he had long been in love of posting his ideas on web, and the feedbacks turned out to be invaluable.

 ### Free Trial